Michela Musto, PhD

 Postdoctoral Fellow at the Clayman Institute for Gender Research

-Michela Musto is a Postdoctoral Fellow at the Clayman Institute for Gender Research.
-She graduated from the University of Southern California with a PhD in sociology and a graduate certificate in Gender Studies in 2018.
-Her areas of expertise include gender, race, education, children & youth, and sport.
+Michela Musto is a Postdoctoral Fellow at the Clayman Institute for Gender Research at Stanford University.
+Her areas of expertise include gender, race & ethnicity, education, children & youth, and sport.

 In addition to receiving funding from the National Science Foundation, the American Association for University Women, and the Haynes Foundation, Michela’s work has received awards from the ASA Sex & Gender and Children & Youth Sections.

 Michela’s previous work on girls’ and women’s advancement into the historically male-dominated field of sport has been published in Gender & Society, Sociology of Sport Journal, and Communication & Sport.
-She is also the co-author of Child’s Play, an edited volume published with Rutgers University Press that takes youth sports as its subject of inquiry.
+She is also the co-author of Child’s Play, an edited volume published with Rutgers University Press that takes social inequality in youth sport as its subject of inquiry.